Thank you for your interest in Columbia Business School’s Social Enterprise Club!

-Please email either the VP or AVP of Prospectives (see our Officer List for their email addresses) if you have specific interests or questions about social enterprise at CBS.
+Please email either the VP or AVP of Prospective Students (see our Officer List for their email addresses) if you have specific interests or questions about social enterprise at CBS.
 They can also match you with a current student who shares your interest and can provide further insight.

 Events for Prospective Students

-Additionally, prospective students are welcome to visit classes and speak with current students.
-Fill out this form to be matched with students on a class visit.
+Additionally, prospective students are welcome to visit the campus and speak with current students.
+Contact the Admissions Office to arrange a class visit.

-Furthermore, a select number of Social Enterprise Club-sponsored happy hours are open to prospective and admitted students throughout the year.
+Furthermore, a select number of Social Enterprise Club-sponsored information panels, club events, and happy hours are open to prospective and admitted students throughout the year.

 The Social Enterprise Curriculum explores social enterprise within four focus areas:

 - Social Entrepreneurship

 - Corporate Social Responsibility & Sustainability

 For more information on the elective course offerings, please refer to this website.